DirWalk/roll-slackbot/README.md

 # roll-slackbot
-Slackbot to D&amp;D like with modifiers
+Slackbot that rolls with D&amp;D like modifiers